Summer Unpaid Domestic Internship Grants

 Find more information on the CWGPP internship grant webpage.

 Through a generous donation from the George Warp family, awards are available to assist some Humphrey School students who wish to do domestic internships in an organization that is unable to support the student financially.
 Priority consideration will be given to students who are working full time and doing their internship within a Minnesota government agency.

 Through support from the Carlson Family Foundation, five grants will help students make a direct community impact through exceptional internships with organizations that design and implement solutions to deeply entrenched human rights issues.

 Through generous donations in honor of Lee Munnich's retirement after 25 years of directing the State and Local Policy Program, one award is available to assist a Humphrey School student who wishes to do an unfunded or partially funded internship with a focus on innovation and change in policy or planning.
 Students receiving the awards will be encouraged to present the outcomes and lessons learned at the end of the internship to Lee Munnich and other guests.

 Pillsbury Internship Grants

-Through generous donations to the Pillsbury Internship Fund, awards of up to $1,000 are available to assist some Humphrey School students who wish to do domestic internships in government agencies or nonprofit organizations where those organizations are unable to support students financially.
+Through generous donations to the Pillsbury Internship Fund, awards are available to assist some Humphrey School students who wish to do domestic internships in government agencies or nonprofit organizations where those organizations are unable to support students financially.

 Stembler-Ebert Internship Grants

-Through a generous donation from Humphrey School alumnus Paul Stembler and his wife Mary Ebert, two awards of $2,500 are available to assist two Humphrey School students who wish to do domestic internships in nonprofit organizations where those organizations are unable to support students financially.
-Students receiving the awards are required to send a note of thanks to Paul and Mary.
+Through a generous donation from Humphrey School alumnus Paul Stembler and his wife Mary Ebert, two awards are available to assist two Humphrey School students who wish to do domestic internships in nonprofit organizations where those organizations are unable to support students financially.